About the Neighbourhood

-- The neighborhood stretches from Broadview to east of Woodbine and includes the first few blocks north to Mortimer and south to the railway line just north of Gerrard.
+- The neighbourhood stretches from Broadview to east of Woodbine and includes the first few blocks north to Mortimer and south to the railway line just north of Gerrard.

 - Most of the shops, restaurants, bars, spa’s and fitness studio’s are concentrated between Broadview and Jones but are slowly moving east as the area becomes a hot spot for young professionals’ including many noted artists.